 One of the courses must be historically oriented.
 One of the courses can be taken as an internship.

 The Master Programme in Scandinavian Studies consists of lectures, seminars, tutorials, exercises, field trips, and individual supervision.
 Great emphasis is placed on the written word and several papers of varying scope are written throughout the course of the programme.
-The free electives can be found in the faculty's wide range of courses and they generally link to the research areas and special skills of the respective teachers.
-For those who study the two-year program there is also the possibility of doing an internship.
+The choice of electives can be found in the faculty's wide range of courses and they generally link to the research areas and special skills of the respective teachers.
+For those who study the two-year programme there is also the possibility of doing an internship.

 The language of instruction for the programme is Swedish.